 The Cannes Film Festival was first held in 1946 although it wasn’t called like this until 2002 when they gave up on the initial name of International Film Festival.
 This year it’s the 70th edition of the festival and it’s held on 17-28 May in Cannes, France.
 Don’t hold your breath until the winners are announced.
 Do something fun instead.
-For example, you could sign up with Draftstars to win real money by playing fantasy football.

 However, this is a non-public festival attended by those who receive an invitation, mostly movie stars, film producers and other big names in the industry.
 This annual event gains massive media exposure and the movies that receive a nomination become known all over the world.